TeamCindy Research Grants

 Cynthia Lynn Sherwin Chair of Research: $20,000

-Awarded for: The Role of Epigenetic and Genetic Variants in the Molecular Pathogenesis of Intracranial Aneurysms in Human
+Awarded for: The role of Epigenetic and Genetic Variants in the Molecular Pathogenesis of Intracranial in Humans

 2015